turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 ### CPU tweaks

 There is some explanation of what each setting does at the top of the `cpu.txt` file, (`low_power_mode`, `no_prefetch`, `affine_to_cpu`), but it's pretty vague and confusing to most.
-Here some options will be discussed then have been seen to be beneficial/have a performance increase.
-However, results vary per system and this may not be work for every system perfectly.
+We'll discuss some options that  have been shown to be beneficial / have a performance increase in most cases.
+However, results vary per system and these settings may not be beneficial in every case, so do your own experimentation.

 The `cpu.txt` file is where you will set your cores, threads, and a few other settings.
 When you open the file you will see something like this